 The first step is for me to become aware of that thought and catch myself every time I slip into catastrophizing.

-Next, I ask myself if it’s true.
-I certainly can’t know if that’s true because I don’t know the future.
+Next, I ask myself if it’s true, and if you’re trying to predict the future, you can know this isn’t true.
 This is where mindfulness practice comes in handy.
 According to Escott, mindfulness is a great way for people to practice living more in the present moment, which can also reduce some cognitive distortions, such as catastrophizing.

-Now, I don’t know whether or not I will lose my job.
-I can’t even answer how often this cognitive distortion is true, so I move on to step 3.
+Now, I don’t know whether or not I will lose my job, and I can’t even answer how often this cognitive distortion is true, so I move on to step 3.

 Finally, I replace “I’m going to lose my job” with a more rational thought each time I catch myself catastrophizing.
 I might remind myself, “I don’t know the odds of me losing my job, but I do know that I have seniority and just got a raise.
 And if I do lose this job, I could always go back to working at my father-in-law’s store.”